2025 Architectural Awards of Excellence

 DESCRIPTION:

-The Awards Jury will select winners for the LG Awards from all Design Excellence submissions.
+The Architectural Awards jury will select winners for the LG Awards from all Design Excellence submissions.

 DESCRIPTION: